wendreof/boxOnRails/README.md

 3º -> vagrant up

-After this 'vagrant up' command, Vagrant will be responsible for downloading the operating system (in the Ubuntu Server 64 case), configuring a virtual machine in VirtualBox and later downloading, installing and configuring all the packages in the 'setup.sh' script. !
+After this 'vagrant up' command, Vagrant will be responsible for downloading the operating system configuring a virtual machine in VirtualBox and later downloading, installing and configuring all the packages in the 'setup.sh' script. !
 The first time really is a bit more time consuming).

 4º -> vagrant ssh

 5º -> run rails new myapp or run rasils new myapp -d mysql

-A web server is available at http: //localhost:3000
+A web server is available at http://localhost:3000

 - Enjoy